outscal/Patrolling-Enemies-Project-Instructions/README.md

 ![](https://media.giphy.com/media/TlduPqRW7d2uAyr4n3/giphy.gif)

-Don't forget to clone the [github repository](https://github.com/outscal/Patrolling-Enemies/tree/Problem-Statement) for this project.
+### Don't forget to clone the [Github Repository](https://github.com/outscal/Patrolling-Enemies/tree/Problem-Statement) for this project.

 Can you think of any game that uses enemies patrolling a speficic area in game?